Reading motivation

 For students who know how to read, but need extra encouragement, giving a book talk is a way to inspire reading.
 It is an especially effective tool with reluctant readers who need a hook before they will invest the energy into reading a book.
 Reading motivation for children can be enhanced when it is read with songs or music playing.

 Intrinsic and extrinsic motivation

 Intrinsic motivation is when one does something because of personal interest in that particular thing.
 Extrinsic motivation has to do with avoiding the consequences of not doing something.

 The motivation to read is one of the major factors that determine student success or failure in elementary school.
 Therefore, it is crucial to come up with ways to motivate and include all students to read.
 Reading is a task requiring interest and effort; as such, the reading skill of students has been associated with reading motivation.
 Students who are extremely motivated to read choose to find the time to read, which in turn will develop into a lifelong reading habit.
 Hence, motivation plays a crucial role in elementary schools to foster reading.
+Multiple factors, including both intrinsic and extrinsic motivators, significantly contribute to students' academic success in higher education.
+Intrinsic motivators, such as personal interest and enjoyment of learning, work in conjunction with extrinsic factors like career prospects and grades to shape student achievement and engagement in academic pursuits.